infobyte/faraday/CHANGELOG/current/add_order_date_vuln_template.md

-Add order for date and creator to vuln template.
+Add ordering for date and creator to vuln templates view.